-2.1 What are the principal legal structures used for Alternative Investment Funds?
+2.1 What are the principal legal structures used for Alternative Investment Funds (including reference where relevant to local asset holding companies)?

 It can either be an investment fund or an investment company.
 Investment funds can only be managed by a management company, whereas an investment company can be managed directly or by delegating management to an authorised institution, provided that the shareholders' meeting or the board of directors, by delegation, decides it.